thehyve/ohdsi-covid19-site/content/study/ace-arb/index.md

 ---
-title: Estimating the effect of ACE inhibitors and Angiotensin Receptor Blockers on COVID-19 incidence and complications
+title: "Estimating the effect of ACE inhibitors and Angiotensin Receptor Blockers on COVID-19 incidence and complications
 summary: 'We seek to understand implications of the ACE-2 pathway, which can serve as an entry point for COVID-19 and is also upregulated by ACE inhibitors and Angiotensin Receptor Blockers.
-We will compare ACE and ARB vs. other anti-hypertensive drugs (calcium channel blockers, thiazide diuretics) to evaluate: 1) ‘susceptability’: amongst new users, what is the risk of Covid-19 positive? and 2) ‘severity’: amongst Covid-19 cases who are prevalent users, what is the risk of viral complication?'
+We will compare ACE and ARB vs. other anti-hypertensive drugs (calcium channel blockers, thiazide diuretics) to evaluate:
+1. ‘susceptability’: amongst new users, what is the risk of Covid-19 positive?
+2. ‘severity’: amongst Covid-19 cases who are prevalent users, what is the risk of viral complication?'"
 tags:
 - Study-a-thon
 - COVID-19